tingmanz/trgn510_assignment4/README.md

 - The script is generated that with a gtf file named "Homo_sapiens.GRCh37.75.gtf".
 This file could be downloaded to our server.
 - There is a .csv for unit test in the repository we got, and we could use
 $ ./ensg2hugo.py -f 2 expres.anal.csv
 and we change the Ensembl gene names in column 2 to HUGO name with -f 2 option.
 The first column would be used if we don't specify the column number.
-The column number could be changed to wirk with our csv file with our option.
+The column number could be changed to work with our csv file with our option.

 ## Known Issues
 There will be some ensembl names which do not have a match in the dictionary.
 "Unknown" would be shown in the gene name column in the file.